 These duties include keeping accurate and up-to-date records of foreign nationals working for you, as well as monitoring and reporting certain migrant activities, such as non-attendance, non-compliance or disappearance.

-Failure to comply
+Failure to comply with sponsor duties

 When you are granted sponsorship status, you will be placed on the register of sponsors and given an “A” licence rating.